huggingface/blog/tf-xla-generate.md

 ## Benchmarks and Conclusions

-We have seen above that we can convert TensorFlow functions into a graph and accelerate them with XLA compilation.
+Above you saw that you can convert TensorFlow functions into a graph and accelerate them with XLA compilation.
-Current forms of text generation are simply an auto-regressive function that alternate between a model forward pass and some post-processing, producing one token per iteration.
+Current forms of text generation are simply an auto-regressive functions that alternate between a model forward pass and some post-processing, producing one token per iteration.
 Through XLA compilation, the entire process gets optimized, resulting in faster execution.
 But how much faster?
-The Gradio demo below contains some benchmarks comparing Hugging Face's text generation on multiple GPU models for the two main ML frameworks, TensorFlow and PyTorch.
+The [Gradio demo below](https://huggingface.co/spaces/joaogante/tf_xla_generate_benchmarks) contains some benchmarks comparing Hugging Face's text generation on multiple GPU models for the two main ML frameworks, TensorFlow and PyTorch.

 <div class="hidden xl:block">